DROPS NOVEMEBER 2025

 But what makes this album really work is the tension between vulnerability and control.
 Winston doesn’t push for big notes or dramatics, but you can hear the weight behind the words—especially in repeated refrains like “I went miles and miles just to find you” which gather power through their restraint.
 His phrasing is subtle, often lingering just behind the beat, giving the sense that he’s wrestling with the lines as he sings them.

 Ghosts marks the Russel Taine Jr.’s continued growth as a project that has steadily built a quiet but compelling presence in the greater Austin music scene.
 Known for intimate live sets that blur the line between performance and confession, the band frequently tours small venues across Central Texas, cultivating a following drawn to their unfiltered lyricism and atmospheric sound.
 With Ghosts, Russel Taine Jr. takes a confident step forward—both more expansive and more refined than previous efforts—while remaining rooted in the emotional clarity that defines their work.
-The EP will be officially released in July 2025.
+The EP will be officially released in November 2025.